Subprime mortgage crisis: Responses

 Various actions have been taken since the crisis became apparent in August 2007.
 In September 2008, major instability in world financial markets increased awareness and attention to the crisis.
 Various agencies and regulators, as well as political officials, began to take additional, more comprehensive steps to handle the crisis.

 To date, various government agencies have committed or spent trillions of dollars in loans, asset purchases, guarantees, and direct spending.
 For a summary of U.S. government financial commitments and investments related to the crisis, see CNN – Bailout Scorecard.

-Federal Reserve and other central banks
+Federal Reserve Bank

 The central bank of the US, the Federal Reserve, in partnership with central banks around the world, took several steps to address the crisis.
 Federal Reserve Chairman Ben Bernanke stated in early 2008: "Broadly, the Federal Reserve's response followed two tracks: efforts to support market liquidity and functioning and the pursuit of our macroeconomic objectives through monetary policy."